-The Fire Services Act 2004 requires promotion of fire safety (known as community safety), in addition to provision for fire fighting purposes.
+The Fire Services Act 2004 requires promotion of fire safety (known as community safety), in addition to the provision for fire fighting purposes.

-In Suffolk this type of community safety is just one part of a wider strategy, which also includes attendance at road traffic collisions.
+In Suffolk, this type of community safety is just one part of a wider strategy, which also includes attendance at road traffic collisions.

 The Act also provides express powers to respond to other emergencies.
 An emergency incident other than a fire is known as a special service.